If your dog is sick, it’s important that you know what warning signs to look out for so you can take appropriate action.

 Symptoms to watch for in your dog

-If your dog has persistent constipation or diarrhoea that lasts for longer than 48 hours, visit your vet and, if possible, take a fresh stool sample with you.
+If your dog has persistent constipation or diarrhoea that lasts for longer than 48 hours or there are any differences in the poo such as the presence of blood or mucus, it is recommended to visit your vet and, if possible, take a fresh stool sample with you.

 Repeated vomiting, gagging, sneezing or coughing